LazaUK/SemanticWorkbench-Assistant-LangGraph/README.md

 This GitHub repo provides a step-by-step guide on building and deploying a LangGraph-based assistant within the Semantic Workbench environment.
 It includes code samples, explanations of some key concepts and demonstrates a specific use case implementation, i.e searching for and analysing arXiv publications to assist with a research process.

 > [!NOTE]
-> This step-by-step guide assumes that you have cloned the source code of Semantic Workbench **_v1_** from its official repo (https://github.com/microsoft/semanticworkbench) and using it on a Windows 11 machine.
+> This step-by-step guide assumes that you have cloned the source code of Semantic Workbench **_v1_** from its official repo (https://github.com/microsoft/semanticworkbench) and are using it on a Windows 11 machine.

 ## Table of contents:
 - [Step 1: Setup of Semantic Workbench's backend](https://github.com/LazaUK/SemanticWorkbench-Assistant-LangGraph#step-1-setup-of-semantic-workbenchs-backend)